dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 ## Shooting the Fireball

-Now comes the problem of detecting when the gesture of shooting occurs.
+Now comes the problem of detecting when the player pushes their hands foward, indicating the fireball will be shot.
 The best way I could think about doing this was to invert the direction of the raycast and have them search for a hitbox behind the player.

 However, I wanted to make it so the player only had a limited time after moving their hands to shoot the fireball.